 Monika Zgustova Born in Prague, Monika Zgustova has lived in Barcelona, Spain, since the 1980s.
-Translator, writer and journalist, has worked for various national and international newspapers.
+Translator, writer and journalist, has collaborated with various national and international newspapers.
 She has also translated more than sixty Czech and Russian works into Catalan and Spanish; among these are feature the writings of Bohumil Hrabal, Jaroslav Hašek, Václav Havel, Milan Kundera, Anna Ajmátova and Marina Tsvetáieva.
-She is the author of seven novels, including La mujer silenciosa, considered one of the five best novels of 2005 in Spain; La noche de Valia, winner of the 2014 Amat-Piniella Award for the best novel of the year; and the acclaimed essay Vestidas para un baile en la nieve, counted among the 75 Notable Books in Translation by World Literature Today.
-Her work has been translated into nine languages, including English and German.
-She has written two plays. - \ City of Barcelona Award \ Ángel Crespo Prize - \ Cálamo Award \ Mercè Rodoreda Award LAST TITLES PUBLISHED IN GALAXIA GUTENBERG 2005 La muier silenciosa (The Silent Woman) 2014 La noche de Valia (Valia's Night) 2014 Los frutos amargos del jardín de las delicias (The Bitter Fruits from the Garden of Earthly Delights) 2016 Las Rosas de Stalin (Stalin's Roses) 2018 La intrusa (The Intruder) 2019 Vestidas para un baile en la noche (Dressed for a Dance in the Snow) 2019 Un revólver para salir de noche (A Revolver to Carry at Night) 2022 Nos veíamos mejor en la oscuridad (We Saw Each Other Better in the Darkness) 2024 Soy Milena de Praga (I'm Milena from Prague) I do feminism by observing the most diverse women.
+She is the author of fifteen books, including novels such as La mujer silenciosa, considered one of the five best novels of the year in Spain, La noche de Valia, winner of the 2014 Amat-Piniella Award and the celebrated Soy Milena de Praga, on the figure of Milena Jesenská; and praised nonfiction titles such as Vestidas para un baile en la nieve, counted among the 75 Notable Books in Translation by World Literature Today.
+Her work has been published into ten languages, including English, German and Italian, and will soon appear in Romanian and Arabic.
+She has written two plays. - City of Barcelona Award Ángel Crespo Prize - Cálamo Award Mercè Rodoreda Award LAST TITLES PUBLISHED IN GALAXIA GUTENBERG 2014 Los frutos amargos del jardín de las delicias (The Bitter Fruits from the Garden of Earthly Delights) 2016 Las Rosas de Stalin (Stalin's Roses) 2018 La intrusa (The Intruder) 2019 Vestidas para un baile en la noche (Dressed for a Dance in the Snow) 2019 Un revólver para salir de noche (A Revolver to Carry at Night) 2022 Nos veíamos mejor en la oscuridad (We Saw Each Other Better in the Darkness) 2024 Soy Milena de Praga (I'm Milena from Prague) FORTHCOMING 2026 La traductora de Haikus (The Haiku Translator) I do feminism by observing the most diverse women.
 I write about women who knock on my door.
 When they do that, the call is so powerful that I can no longer evade.
-It feels like some kind of reckoning. \Monika Zgustova
+It feels like some kind of reckoning.
+Monika Zgustova